raedatoui/the-orchard-restaurant-task/README.md

 Given that I am using the Maps Geocoding API, which is fairly limited for a free account, I decided to filter out Thai restaurants and opt out of modeling the entire CSV into datastore.

+In order to see the ETL job in action, I recommend running the reset datastore job first, and then run the ETL job to populate the datastore.

 ### Schema